I am interested in observing or volunteering at CHOP Physical Therapy and/or Occupational Therapy. What do I need to know?

 You will need clearances from CHOP Human Resources (HR).
-You will need to finance background checks (FBI fingerprinting, PA Child Abuse clearances, and other state/county background checks).
+Depending on clearances you already have, you may need to finance additional background checks.
 Instructions will be e-mailed to you, once you complete and submit the following:

 Documentation can either be scanned and emailed to Emily Otis, Talent Acquisition Coordinator, or faxed to Emily's attention at 262-364-2083.

 It can take two to three weeks for processing your clearances after submission to Human Resources.

 Once you receive an email from HR that you are cleared to observe, please email the appropriate contact (OTobservation@email.chop.edu or PTobservation@email.chop.edu) with the following information: